 MRIs can be misleading when diagnosing pain

-One problem with the above scenario of MRI inaccuracy is that MRIs cannot always reveal the cause of the patient’s Knee Pain.
-Among persons with radiographic evidence of osteoarthritis, the prevalence of a meniscal tear was 63% among those with knee pain, catching, or stiffness on most days, and 60% among those without symptoms.13
+An that is how MRIs can be misleading.
+The accidental finding of damage that is not causing the patient pain.
+Despite what a patient’s MRI will say, MRIs cannot always reveal the cause of the patient’s Knee Pain.
+Among persons with radiographic evidence of osteoarthritis, the prevalence of a meniscal tear was 63% among those with knee pain, catching, or stiffness on most days, and 60% among those without symptoms.(14)

 - A full 60% of people who have no pain will show a meniscal tear on MRI!
 The net result is that the number of knee arthroscopies continues to rise because everyone with a knee problem qualifies for it!